3 min read

 If you meet the entrance requirements of the course you are interested in, they should be able to make you an informal offer straight away.
 You will then get an email explaining your next steps and how to accept your offer from us by adding it to your UCAS application.

-Once your offer is confirmed, it will show as an acceptance on the 'Choices' page in your application.
+Once your offer is confirmed, it will show as an acceptance on the 'Choices' page of your application in UCAS Hub.

 Top tips